invopop/gobl.ksef/README.md

 The following list the steps to follow through on in order to accomplish the goal of using GOBL to submit electronic invoices to the Polish authorities:

-1. Figure out local taxes, Tax ID validation rules, and any "extensions" that may be required to be defined in GOBL, and send in a PR with the changes to the [GOBL Repository](https://github.com/invopop/gobl).
-For examples, see the [regimes](https://github.com/invopop/gobl/tree/main/regimes) directory.
+1. Add the PL (`pl`) tax regime to [GOBL](https://github.com/invopop/gobl).
+Figure out local taxes, tax ID validation rules, and any "extensions" that may be required to be defined in GOBL, and send in a PR.
+For examples of existing regimes, see the [regimes](https://github.com/invopop/gobl/tree/main/regimes) directory.
 Key Concerns:
    - Basic B2B invoices support.
    - Tax ID validation as per local rules.
    - Support for "simplified" invoices.